 As a migrant and a child of migrants, Sol Proaño is inspired by movement, light, and the moments of stillness caught in the in-between.
 Through her work, she evokes the landscapes she witnessed while hitchhiking through Chile as a teen.

-Now settled in Queens, NYC, Sol makes hangings and tabletop items one piece at a time to help others find awe amidst the chaos of everyday life.
+Now settled in Queens, NYC, Sol makes decorative and wearable suncatchers one piece at a time to help others find awe amidst the chaos of everyday life.
 Her craft is both a literal and figurative manifestation of the desire to create objects that bring light into the world.